FriedOUDON/NickUdon/README.md

 # NickUdon

-Paper/Spigot plugin for nicknames, prefixes, and a second nametag line with chat/display formatting, PlaceholderAPI hooks, and multi-lang messages.
+Paper plugin for nicknames, prefixes, and a second nametag line with chat/display formatting, PlaceholderAPI hooks, and multi-lang messages.

 ## Highlights
 - Nickname/prefix with color codes, default colors, and uniqueness checks.